Colin visits Denmark to see on-the-go reuse in action

 Day 1 - Copenhagen

 The reuse system itself is made to be self-sufficient and market-driven.
-Yet, to support scaling, the project received 100,000-300,000 DKK in financial support from the city.
-This helps businesses to cover implementation costs and a smaller indoor return machine, with funding increasing based on how many single-use packaging items the participating units or chains use.
-Like Ireland there is no supportive legislation that would either makes reuse mandatory for take-away or bring in a levy on disposable packaging.
-It is the hope of the systems operators in Copenhagen that this happens soon.
+Yet, to support scaling, an innovation pool was developed whereby businesses who commit to re-use could receive 100,000-300,000 DKK in financial support from the city.
+This helps businesses to cover implementation costs and, in some cases, a smaller indoor return machine, with funding increasing based on how many single-use packaging items the participating units or chains use.

 Day 2 - Aarhus

 Evidence was presented to us that over 50 businesses participate in the system today, and that less than 1% of the reusable cups end up in city waste bins.
+On the whole, it was a very impressive display by TOMRA and the Reusable system.

 Pricing: Reusable packaging must cost the same as single-use options in local markets.
-Currently, the true cost of single use cups and packaging is not factored into its price (water, resource use, litter, waste management).
+Currently, the true cost of single-use cups and packaging is not factored into its price (water, resource use, litter, waste management).
 We need policies that account for this so that businesses, retailers, cafes and catering businesses do not get penalized financially for making the switch to reuse (even if it means subsidising in the short term).